gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 exchange data securely.

-A DTLS chunk will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as in the legacy.
+A DTLS chunk will never be retransmitted, retransmission is implemented by SCTP endpoint at chunk level as specified in {{RFC9260}}.
 DTLS replay protection will be used to supress duplicated DTLS chunks, however a failure to prevent replay will only result in duplicated SCTP chunks and will be handled as duplicated chunks by SCTP endpoint in the same way